-The calculations of the Bank's provision for credit losses for the first quarter of 2023 and its total ACL at March 31, 2023 were based on a number of key estimates, assumptions and economic forecasts.
-The Bank utilized recent economic forecasts provided by Moody's, including the Moody's updates released in March 2023.
+The calculations of the Bank's provision for credit losses for the third quarter and first nine months of 2023 and its total ACL at September 30, 2023 were based on a number of key estimates, assumptions and economic forecasts.
+The Bank utilized recent economic forecasts provided by Moody's, including the Moody's updates released in September 2023.
 In the Bank's selection of macroeconomic scenarios, the Bank remained weighted to the downside as the combined weightings assigned to the Moody's S4 (Alternative Adverse Downside) and S6 (Stagflation) scenarios exceeded that of the Moody's Baseline scenario.
-The Bank's selection and weightings of these scenarios reflected its assessment of conditions in the U.S. economy, and acknowledged the uncertainty regarding future U.S. economic conditions, including the elevated risk from a possible recession, inflationary pressures, increases in the Fed funds target rate, and quantitative tightening; U.S. fiscal policy actions, including actions regarding the U.S. debt ceiling; banking industry turmoil; supply chain disruptions; global trade and geopolitical matters; the ongoing war in Ukraine, and various other factors.
+The Bank's selection and weightings of these scenarios reflected its assessment of conditions in the U.S. economy, and acknowledged the uncertainty regarding future U.S. economic conditions, including the elevated risk from: a possible recession; inflationary pressures; increases in the Fed funds target rate and quantitative tightening; U.S. fiscal policy actions; banking industry turmoil; supply chain disruptions; global trade and geopolitical matters; the ongoing war in Ukraine; the conflict in the Middle East and various other factors.
 These forecasts included a number of economic variables, including gross domestic product, unemployment rates, commercial and residential real estate prices and consumer price index, among others.
-For purposes of the forecasts used in the Bank's CECL methodology, management utilized a reasonable and supportable forecast period of two years, followed by a reversion, on a systematic basis, of estimated losses back to the Bank's historical mean.
+For purposes of the forecasts used in the Bank's Current Expected Credit Loss (CECL) methodology, management utilized a reasonable and supportable forecast period of two years, followed by a reversion, on a systematic basis, of estimated losses back to the Bank's historical mean.
 Management also utilized certain qualitative adjustments to increase the Bank's ACL estimates to capture items that were not fully reflected in the Bank's modeled results.
 CECL has and is expected to continue to increase the volatility in our provision for credit losses and associated ACL from period to period.